Occupational therapists are one of the most important specialists you can work with during brain injury rehabilitation.

 - Medication management

 Occupational therapists help the person practice these skills directly and hopefully regain them.
-If it’s not possible to fully regain the skill, the therapist will brainstorm ways to adapt it to the person’s ability.
+While working on these skills, the therapist will brainstorm ways to adapt them to the person’s ability, or even train family members or caregivers to assist the patient with these tasks if necessary.

 3. Memory Skills

-To address this problem, occupational therapists teach patients different exercises that improve short-term memory.
+To address this problem, occupational therapists teach patients different exercises that improve short-term memory or provide compensatory memory strategies.

 For example, practitioners might have the person look at a picture for a few seconds and then draw what they remember.
 The more the person exercises their memory, the better their recall skills become.